assignments-codex/level-3-assignments/week-1/day-4-breakout-task.md

 #### Goal

-Write small, pure utilities and practice array methods.
+Write pure utilities and practice array transforms.

 #### Steps

 1. Complete what we built in lecture.
-2. Add two pure functions that transform arrays using map/filter/reduce.
+2. Add two pure functions that transform arrays using map or filter or reduce.
 3. Extra practice if you want
-   - export the utilities from an index file and import them elsewhere
+   - create an index file that re-exports utilities for a single import point